Nonimart/Nonimart/README.md

 ### 🍍 Hi There 👋

-I'm a Full Stack Front-end et Back-end developper.
+I'm a Full Stack developper with a particular focus on Front-end and Design.
 I am passionate about design and interface development.
 Graduated from a graphic design school, I love to work on interesting digital projects but also on identity design & branding, editorial, and graphic projetcs.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Nonimart&layout=compact&theme=dracula)](https://github.com/anuraghazra/github-readme-stats)